zsoerenm/LiveUnicodePlots.jl/README.md

 ### Dynamic Plot Switching

-You can dynamically switch between different plot types:
+You can dynamically switch between different plot types using inline if/else expressions:

 ```julia
 using LiveLayoutUnicodePlots